ansible/ansible/rst/modules.rst

 *update-cache*:

 * Whether apt cache must be updated prior operation.
 Optional, and can be 'yes', or 'no'.
 The default is 'no'.
+This can be done as the part of a package operation or as a seperate step.

 *purge*: